 Baseball fans can partake in a behind-the-scenes guided tour of the stadium to better understand its 97 year history.
 Be sure to bring your camera to capture the beautiful ivy-covered outfield walls.

 - 0.5 mile(s) from Lincoln Park, tennis courts

 - 2 mile(s) from Montrose Beach

 - 3 mile(s) from Hollywood Beach

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Chicago.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Chicago.
 Chase the links to explore the local region even more.